2025 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-- You must put down $1,000 of your own money
+- Put down $1,000 of your own money

-- You must qualify for a 30-year fixed-rate mortgage
+- Qualify for a fixed-rate first mortgage

-- You will need to attend a homebuyer training class
+- Complete a homebuyer training class

 Pros and cons

-Partially forgivable loans worth up to 20% of the purchase price 0% interest rate loan Up to $2,000 in closing cost assistance | Must be referred for the program by a partner organization Need to earn less than 80% of area median income Loans are limited to certain sections of Wichita |
+Partially forgivable loans worth up to 20% of the purchase price Up to $2,000 in closing cost assistance | Must be referred for the program by a partner organization Need to be at or below income thresholds |

 Kansas first-time homebuyer qualifications